List of 3150Fight events: 3150FIGHT SURVIVAL vol. 9 (cancelled)

-3150FIGHT's FIGHT SURVIVAL vol. 9 event was supposed to take place in November 11, 2023 at the Nagoya Prefectural Budokan, however on October 25, 2023, it would be cancelled due to Carlos Flores pulling out of his main event match against Masanori Rikiishi.
+3150FIGHT's FIGHT SURVIVAL vol. 9 event was supposed to take place on November 11, 2023 at the Nagoya Prefectural Budokan, however on October 25, 2023, it would be cancelled due to Carlos Flores pulling out of his main event match against Masanori Rikiishi.
 Flores stated that his passport was stolen and therefore, he was unable to go to Japan.
 The promoters later decided to cancel the whole event.